UF directs funding and faculty to tackle eight great challenges of the 21st century

 UF aspires to be the most digitally literate and responsible public university in the nation by developing and applying tools such as virtual reality, the Internet of Things and big data to education and research endeavors.
 UF’s iClassroom will enable education and engineering faculty to collaborate on new instructional technologies that provide precision, optimized learning experiences for learners of all ages.
 Faculty in the social sciences, communications and law will address how society deals with issues such as privacy, security, bias and accessibility.

-Florida’s large, entrepreneurial immigrant population and economically important arts and culture sector offers a unique opportunity for UF to connect artists and creatives with experts in innovation, entrepreneurship, economics, policy, science and technology, social justice and more through a new Center for Diaspora Arts and Entrepreneurship.
+Florida’s large, entrepreneurial immigrant population and economically important arts and culture sector offers a unique opportunity for UF to connect artists and creatives with experts in innovation, entrepreneurship, economics, policy, science and technology, social justice and more through a new Center for Arts, Migration, and Entrepreneurship.

 Creating the Healthiest Generation